jgriss/FusionSolarPy/README.md

 A very basic python client for the HuaweiFusionSolar API used to monitor solar power plants.

-This client is currently hard-coded to use the https://region01eu5.fusionsolar.huawei.com end point and has not been tested on any other end-points.
+This client uses the https://region01eu5.fusionsolar.huawei.com end point by default.
+It is possible to change this using the `huawei_subdomain` parameter.
+But this has not been tested on any other end-points.

+Please report any bugs!

 ## Installation